rish987/lean4lean/README.md

 def projTest {B : Bool → Type} (s : B (S.mk true true).2)
    : B (@K.rec (fun _ => S) (S.mk true true) k).2 := s
 ```
 This is an issue inherent to the translation, and so it is not possible to optimize the output to avoid it.
-However, it can perhaps be alleviated by minimizing unnecessary uses of proof irrelevance in the input.
+However, it can perhaps be alleviated by minimizing unnecessary uses of proof irrelevance on the input side (prior to translation).
-* Lean4Less may insert casts where they are not strictly necessary -- that is, on terms that are already defeq in Lean-.
+* Lean4Less may insert casts where they are not strictly necessary -- that is, within terms that are already well-typed in Lean-.
 This is because it is based on the implementation of Lean's typechecker, where the proof irrelevance check also functions as an optimization that short-circuits further definitional equality checking on proofs of the same propositional type.
 To avoid inserting such unnecessary casts during translation, it may seem like a good idea to first check if proof terms are already defeq in Lean-.
 However, attempting this proved to be prohibitively expensive in the worst case (when they are not defeq in Lean-, and must be fully expanded to compare them completely).
-We compromise by [placing a low limit](https://github.com/rish987/lean4lean/blob/05a96065e79689cebf7b2d752ff71a46494a4b99/Lean4Less/TypeChecker.lean#L1258) on the maximum recursion depth for this check.
+We compromise by [placing a low limit](https://github.com/rish987/lean4lean/blob/fecb7ba619d99104951388942a2d54979c9eed30/Lean4Less/TypeChecker.lean#L1257) on the maximum recursion depth for this check.
 * Attempting to eliminate just proof irrelevance and not K-like reduction as well will likely result in deep recursion (a.k.a. nontermination) at some point during output verification.
 It seems that this is due to the typechecker implementation performing K-like reduction too "eagerly" when proof irrelevance is disabled; further investigation is needed here.
 * For now, we abort the translation of any constants whose typing requires large `Nat.gcd` computations, as well as that of any of their dependent constants.
-This is because for the equation `(Nat.gcd (succ y) x) = (Nat.gcd (mod x (succ y)) (succ y))` to hold definitionally in Lean, the typechecker must use K-like reduction -- meaning that it does *not* hold definitionally in Lean-.
+This is because for the equation `Nat.gcd (succ y) x = Nat.gcd (mod x (succ y)) (succ y)` to hold definitionally in Lean, the typechecker must use K-like reduction -- meaning that it does *not* hold definitionally in Lean-.
 As a consequence, it is not sound to override `Nat.gcd` with a primitive operation in the Lean- kernel, and so Lean4Less also does not treat `Nat.gcd` as primitive.
 So, for the moment we simply abort the translation of any constants that attempt to perform large `Nat.gcd` computations, to protect against runaway reduction when typechecking them with the Lean- kernel.
 You can find the list of aborted constants in the `out/aborted.txt` file.
-Fixing this issue will likely require manually patching the definition of `Nat.gcd` and its dependent lemmas to no longer rely on K-like reduction for its defining equations to hold definitionally.
+Fixing this issue will likely require manually patching the definition of `Nat.gcd` and its dependencies to no longer rely on K-like reduction for its defining equations to hold definitionally.
+* The code isn't very well-documented yet.

 Pull requests are welcome.
 Please open an issue/ping me on Zulip if you encounter any errors during translation.